dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 };
 ```

-JSON object can be nested within other JSON object or include a JSON array:
+JSON object can be nested within other JSON objects or include a JSON array:

 ```csharp
 var person = new JsonObject